kernpunkt/hush/docs/commands/push.md

 !!!

 You can also **provide an optional parameter `-m, --message`** to provide a sort of "commit message" for the current version of your secret.

+Additionally, you can use the **`-f, --force` parameter** to bypass version checking.
+By default, Hush checks the local `versions.json` file to ensure you're working with the latest version before pushing.
+If a version conflict is detected, you'll be prompted to run `hush pull` first.
+The `--force` flag skips this validation and allows you to push regardless of version conflicts.